Key Takeaways

 The Case for Putting Retirement First

-While you want to help your children pay for their college education costs, you may not be in a financial position to save for both your retirement and their education.
-If you retire without enough savings to cover your expenses, your children may need to help you out financially someday.
+Many parents want to help cover college expenses.
+But it may not be possible to fully fund both retirement and college at the same time.
+If you retire without enough savings, your children may need to help support you later in life.

-- College savings 529 plans: These tax-advantaged savings plans allow families, including your children's grandparents, to put aside money for future college costs.
+- 529 College Savings Plans: These tax-advantaged accounts allow families, including grandparents, to save for future education expenses.

-- Student loans: Your children could take out federal and private student loans to help pay for college.
-Students applying for financial aid must have their parents submit a Free Application for Federal Student Aid (FAFSA) form every year, which determines how much their parents are expected to contribute.2
+- Student loans: Students may apply for federal and private loans.
+Families must complete the Free Application for Federal Student Aid (FAFSA) each year.
+The FAFSA helps determine how much parents are expected to contribute.2

-- Scholarships & grants: Schools and other organizations provide scholarships and grants for many reasons, including financial need, academic merit, athletic achievement, extracurricular activities and more.
-The U.S. Department of Labor also offers a scholarship search tool, which could help your children find and apply for relevant opportunities.3
+- Scholarships and Grants: Schools and other organizations offer scholarships and grants based on need, academic performance, athletics, or other achievements.
+The U.S. Department of Labor provides a scholarship search tool that can help students find opportunities.3

 Sources